WWE Day 1 (2022): Preliminary matches

-The actual pay-per-view opened with The Usos (Jey Uso and Jimmy Uso) defending the SmackDown Tag Team Championship against The New Day (King Woods and Kofi Kingston).
+The actual PLE opened with The Usos (Jey Uso and Jimmy Uso) defending the SmackDown Tag Team Championship against The New Day (King Woods and Kofi Kingston).
 During the match, Jey performed an Uso Splash on Kingston for a nearfall.
 Kingston performed the SOS on Jey for a nearfall.
 In the climax, The Usos performed a Double Uso Splash on Kingston, however, Woods broke up the pin attempt.
 Jimmy caught Woods with a Superkick.
-Back inside the ring, The Usos performed the 1D (which was The Dudley Boyz's 3D finisher) on Kingston to retain the titles.
+Back inside the ring, The Usos performed the 1D (which was The Dudley Boyz's 3D finisher) on Kingston to retain the title.

 Next, Drew McIntyre took on Madcap Moss (accompanied by Happy Corbin).
 In the end, McIntyre performed the Claymore Kick on Moss to win the match.

 After that, RK-Bro (Randy Orton and Riddle) defended the Raw Tag Team Championship against The Street Profits (Angelo Dawkins and Montez Ford).
 In the closing moments, Riddle threw Ford in the air and Orton performed an RKO on Ford to retain the titles.
 Special guests Migos were at ringside for the match and celebrated with RK-Bro after the match.

 Backstage, while Drew McIntyre was being interviewed following his victory, Happy Corbin and Madcap Moss attacked McIntyre from behind with a steel chair.
 Moss placed the chair around McIntyre's neck and Corbin struck the chair using a metal tress, injuring McIntyre's neck.

 In the fourth match, Edge took on The Miz (accompanied by Maryse).
 During the match, Miz applied the figure four leglock, only for Edge to touch the ring rope to void the submission.
 As Edge applied a Crossface on Miz, Maryse placed Miz's foot on the bottom rope to void the submission.
 As Edge attempted a Spear, Miz avoided Edge and performed the Skull Crushing Finale on Edge for a nearfall.
 In the closing moments, as Maryse was distracting the referee, WWE Hall of Famer and Edge's wife Beth Phoenix came out and chased Maryse backstage.
 Edge performed a Spear on Miz to win the match.

 In the penultimate match, Becky Lynch defended the Raw Women's Championship against Liv Morgan.
 Early in the match, Morgan applied the Dis-Arm-Her on Lynch, who touched the ring ropes to void the submission.
 Morgan performed a Sunset Flip Powerbomb on Lynch for a nearfall.
 At ringside, Morgan trapped Lynch's arm into the steel steps and kicked the steps, as Lynch had done to her a few weeks prior.
 Back in the ring, Morgan continued to stomp on Lynch in the corner targeting her arm.
 In the end, Morgan attempted the Oblivion, but Lynch countered and performed the Manhandle Slam on Morgan to retain the title.